Vertex Pharmaceuticals (VRTX) Q1 2017 Results - Earnings Call Transcript

 Terence Flynn - Goldman Sachs & Co.

 Hi, thanks for taking the question.
-I was just wondering to follow-up on the triple combos, maybe, can you talk about your disclosure plans, will you plan to release those as a group or will they come in – come out as they come in?
-And then regarding the ongoing Phase 3 trial of tezacaftor and KALYDECO on the F508del plus gating patients.
-Can you remind us what the design there and what you're hoping to see?
+I was just wondering, to follow up on the triple combos, maybe, can you talk about your disclosure plans, will you plan to release those as a group or will they come in – come out as they come in?
+And then, regarding the ongoing Phase 3 trial of tezacaftor and KALYDECO on the F508del plus gating patients.
+Can you remind us of the design there and what you're hoping to see?
 Thanks.

 Ian F. Smith - Vertex Pharmaceuticals, Inc.

 Yeah, Terence, thanks for the question.
 I'll take the first part, the disclosure question.
-As we've done in the past, obviously, you are asking the question about future disclosures, I think our plan at this point would be to let the studies play out, we'll have a better visibility if the timing of the data coming from each of the studies in a couple of months from now.
+As we've done in the past, obviously, you are asking the question about future disclosures, I think our plan at this point would be to let the studies play out, we'll have a better visibility of the timing of the data coming from each of the studies in a couple of months from now.
 And I think at that point in time, we'll have a better understanding of how the data will roll out.
-Our intention actually is to provide you with a top line release, probably in the form of press release as usual, and safety and efficacy data, because these studies now are including patients, with safety and efficacy data.
+Our intention actually is to provide you with a top line release, probably in the form of a press release, as usual, and safety and efficacy data, because these studies now are including patients, with safety and efficacy data.
 And the data supports what the next steps are for each of the compounds and the triple combinations.

 Jeffrey M. Leiden - Vertex Pharmaceuticals, Inc.

-And Terence, this is, Jeff, again.
-On your question on the gating, tez/iva gating, 508 (13:16) trial.
-Just to remind you, this is really the follow-up Phase 3 program, the Phase 2 results we have already published that showed in that case about a 4.6% additional increase in FEV1 when you add tezacaftor and ivacaftor in these patients.
-This is obviously a larger trial, more than a 100 patients, it's an eight-week trial, the control is (13:38) ivacaftor monotherapy versus tez/iva.
-We're completing enrollment of that trial and we expect to have the results in the second half of this year.
-Based on those results, we'll decide the regulatory strategy, it's a little too early to tell until we see what the results are, and it could be a different regulatory strategy in the U.S. and then Europe as you can imagine.
+And Terence, this is Jeff again.
+On your question on the gating, tez/iva gating 508 trial.
+Just to remind you, this is really the follow-up Phase 3 program to the Phase 2 results we have already published that showed, in that case, about a 4.6% additional increase in FEV1 when you add tezacaftor to ivacaftor in these patients.
+This is obviously a larger trial, more than 100 patients, it's an eight-week trial, the control is ivacaftor monotherapy versus tez/iva.
+We're completing enrollment of that trial, and we expect to have the results in the second half of this year.
+Based on those results, we'll decide the regulatory strategy, it's a little too early to tell until we see what the results are, and it could be a different regulatory strategy in the U.S. and in Europe, as you can imagine.

 Operator